 It’s damn good, like, don’t-want-to-stop-eating-it good.

 The last thing I made with the Canadas was something deceptively simple: Seared goose breasts with poached pears from my backyard tree.
 That’s the image at the top of this post.

 Searing a duck or goose breast is one of my favorite ways to cook that bit of the bird, and I find that wild game always marries well with fruits.
 A year ago I made a similar dish called Ducks in the Orchard, which uses apples, and this year I wanted to refine and simplify it even further.

-Underneath it all is a red wine sauce, made with a little estratto I got from Scott over at Sausage Debauchery.
-A little of that uber tomato paste goes a long way.
+Underneath it all is a red wine sauce, made with a little estratto.
+A little of that über tomato paste goes a long way.
 Could I have made a white wine sauce instead?
 You bet.
 Might even have been better, who knows?
 Next time.